mambainspired/100-days-of-Code/README.md

 ## Da 49 - 52 Day (13 Apr - 16 Apr)
 Worked on the first module of React Bootcamp on Scrimba.
 Now I understand some core JavaScript concepts like Static Methods, Lexical Scoping and Scope Chain.
 Also understand why people do ``` var that = this ```.

-As far as React goes,
+As far as React goes, I understand:
-- If I use arrow functions, I don't need to bind event handlers in the constructor
+- I don't need to bind event handlers in the constructor if I define them as arrow functions
 - defaultProps, PropTypes
+- Reusability

 ## DAY 48 - 12 Apr 2020